afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

               now i want to  add these setting for the channel in the creation time also while all the things should be working well

-6) now instead of leaving the channel the group admin can remove the any existing member with proper loges {/* Leave Channel - Not for owners */}
+6) --resolved-but-synch-issue now instead of leaving the channel the group admin can remove the any existing member with proper loges
+ {/* Leave Channel - Not for owners */}
               {!isOwner && (
                 <Button